TomDemeranville/orcid-update-java/README.md

 You can see the full application in action at (http://ethos-orcid.appspot.com/)

 ##NEW!!
-Built in reporting for datacentres
+Built in reporting for publishers & datacentres

 Datacentres can now lookup ORCiD users that have regitered their DOIs or other identifiers.

-I'll make an example live soon
+You can look up by DOI, DOI prefix or publisher name.
+See (http://ethos-orcid.appspot.com/search)

 ##User Journey